This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - Tikal for incredible wildlife

 Semuc Champey and Chichicastenango were also interesting, but if you’re only on a short trip, I’d make time to see other areas first.

 Skip the beach at Monterrico: both my husband and I were frustrated and unimpressed.
 I also didn’t like Lake Atitlan, which I think puts me in the minority.
-The natural beauty is undeniable but it’s overtouristed in the main Mayan villages (like Panajachel) and quite secluded in others.
+The natural beauty is undeniable but it’s overtouristed in the main villages (like Panajachel) and quite secluded in others.